addu390/kill-switch/README.md

 <hr>

 ### Conclusion
 The use-case(s) of the kill-switch service spans across domains.
 All it takes is a set of key-value pairs and rule(s) to validate the key-value pairs, followed by an action item in complete control of the client.
-Be it temporarily blocking a workflow, a set of users, a tool, or even resources.
-However, it's important to use KS for its prime purpose and not force-fit to other use-cases like A/B testing.
+Be it temporarily blocking/enabling a workflow, a set of users, a tool, or even resources.

 <hr>